Xilinx/Vitis_Model_Composer/heterogenous_designs/AIE_HLS/README.md

 # AI Engine and HLS design
 In Model Composer you can simulate designs with both AI Engine blocks and HLS Kernel blocks.
 We use the *HLS Kernel* block to import an HLS kernel into Model Composer as a block.
-To connect the AI Engine blocks to the HLS kernel block, in case the data types do not match, we use the *AIE to HLS* and *HLS to AIE* interface blocks.
+When connecting the AI Engine blocks to the HLS kernel block, in case the data types do not match, we use the *AIE to HLS* and *HLS to AIE* interface blocks.

 ![](images/interface_blocks.PNG)